softcover/softcover_book/chapters/getting_started.md

 #### MOBI

 Once you've built an EPUB book, making a MOBI (the native format for Amazon.com's Kindle) is easy.
-The first and most popular way is `kindlegen`, supplied by Amazon.com itself, but as you can see on the [\texttt{kindlegen} download page](http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211) selling the resulting MOBI anywhere other than Amazon.com violates the `kindlegen` terms of service.
+One way is [kindlegen](http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211), supplied by Amazon.com itself, but selling the resulting MOBI anywhere other than Amazon.com violates (!) the [kindlegen terms of use](http://www.amazon.com/gp/feature.html?docId=1000599251).
 To my knowledge, Amazon has never enforced this provision, but authors should be aware of the risk.
-Luckily, there is an open-source alternative, and I recommend you [install Calibre](http://calibre-ebook.com/) and then follow the instructions to [enable Calibre command line tools](http://manual.calibre-ebook.com/cli/cli-index.html).
+Luckily, there is an open-source alternative called *Calibre*, so I recommend you [install Calibre](http://calibre-ebook.com/) and then follow the instructions to [enable Calibre command line tools](http://manual.calibre-ebook.com/cli/cli-index.html).
 This gets you the `ebook-convert` command, and this is what \softcover\ uses by default to build MOBI files:

 ```console
 $ softcover build:mobi
 ```

-\noindent The result appears in Figure~\ref{fig:example_mobi}.
-As with EPUB, you can use command-line options to make the MOBI builder quiet (`-q`) or silent (`-s`).
+\noindent As with EPUB, you can use command-line options to make the MOBI builder quiet (`-q`) or silent (`-s`).

+To view the MOBI on your computer, I recommend installing the [Kindle reader](http://www.amazon.com/gp/feature.html?docId=1000493771).
+The result appears in Figure~\ref{fig:example_mobi}.

 ![The example book MOBI.\label{fig:example_mobi}](images/figures/example_mobi.png)

-If you're not planning to sell your book's MOBI file, or if you're willing to risk violating Amazon's terms of service, you can optionally use `softcover` with `kindlegen` instead:
+If you're not planning to sell your book's MOBI file, or if you're willing to risk violating Amazon's terms of use, you can optionally use `softcover` with `kindlegen` instead:

 ```console
 $ softcover build:mobi --kindlegen